 The castle's Stag Moat (Jelení Příkop) is one of those places that is completely obvious but rarely visited.
-Honestly, every time we walk through this valley of greenery, we see a maximum of 10 people.
+And after years of being closed for security reasons - it's open again!

-This place offers a wonderful sense that you are far from the city center with its trees, birds, occasional snail, little brook and even a natural fountain with clean cold water.
+This place offers a wonderful sense that you are far from the city center with its trees, birds, occasional snail, little brook and even a natural spring with clean cold water.

-At one time, a few bears roamed around the moat and the bear keeper's house is still here, below the bridge to the castle.
+At one time, a few bears roamed around the moat and the bear keeper's house is still here, below the walkway to the castle.

 The moat itself has lots to see as well.
 You can wander through and see a variety of sculptures and connect to other parts of the castle's grounds including the royal gardens and Queen Anne's summer palace.